raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-My name is Raymond ZHAO Wenlong, a Computer Scientist and Engineer.
+My name is Raymond ZHAO Wenlong, a Computer Scientist and Software Engineer.
 email/g: wenlzhao at gmail dot com.
 <br>